Jackson-Mu/Jackson-Mu/README.md

 ### My Story 📖

-I'm Jackson, and who really likes working with computers, but let me be real — football is my real first love.
+I'm Jackson, and who really likes working with computers, but let me be real — I would rather watch my favorite football game than doing anything else.
 Think of me as someone who loves to solve usual everday society challenges with technology.
 Simple as that!

 ### Things I Love to Do ⭐